STATISTICS ABOUT ADDERALL USE

 People in 2019, age 12 and over in the U.S. misused prescription stimulants, such as Adderall.

-Stimulants like Adderall increase wakefulness, motivation, and aspects of cognition, learning and memory.
+1. Stimulants like Adderall increase wakefulness, motivation and aspects of cognitions, learning and memory.
 That’s why many people without medical need take Adderall to improve their mental performance.

-Youth who misuse prescription medications, such as Adderall, are also more likely to report use of other drugs, such as marijuana and cocaine.
+2. Youth who misuse prescription medications, such as Adderall, are also more likely to report use of other drugs such as marijuana and cocaine.

-Nonmedical use of prescription stimulants poses risks for addiction, cardiovascular events, and psychosis.
+4. Nonmedical use of prescription stimulants poses risk for addiction, cardiovascular events and psychosis.

-High doses of a stimulant can result in dangerously high body temperature, irregular heartbeat, or even heart failure or seizures.
+5. High doses of stimulant can result in dangerously high body temperature, irregular heartbeat or even heart failure or seizures.